j-meek/j-meek.github.io/_pages/publications.md

 Find my peer-reviewed publications below.
 Journal information is purposefully withheld.
 I hope this small change (which I've adopted from other researchers) encourages you to browse based on topics of interest rather than the outlet in which a particular paper appears.

-### In press or in submission
+### In press or in review

 **Eskew, EA**, and BD Todd. *In press*.
 Too cold, too wet, too bright, or just right?
 Environmental predictors of snake movement and activity. [(GitHub Repository)](https://github.com/eveskew/bayesian_snake_movement)

-**Eskew, EA**, BC Shock, EEB LaDouceur, K Keel, MR Miller, JE Foley, and BD Todd. *In submission*.
+**Eskew, EA**, BC Shock, EEB LaDouceur, K Keel, MR Miller, JE Foley, and BD Todd. *In review*.
 Gene expression differs in susceptible and resistant amphibians exposed to *Batrachochytrium dendrobatidis*. [(GitHub Repository)](https://github.com/eveskew/frog_chytrid_transcriptomics)

-Guzy, JC, **EA Eskew**, BJ Halstead, and SJ Price. *In submission*.
+Guzy, JC, **EA Eskew**, BJ Halstead, and SJ Price. *In review*.
 Influence of damming on anuran species richness in riparian areas: a test of the serial discontinuity concept.

+**Eskew, EA**, and KJ Olival. *In review*.
+De-urbanization and disease.

 ### 2017